The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 Enel has since 2012 taken part part in the construction of wind parks.
 Its 100% subsidiary Enel Green Power Morocco has entered into a holding company called “Nareva Enel Green Power Morocco” (NEGPM) with Nareva – the energy company owned by the Moroccan monarchy – to develop, build and operate 5 wind farms under the 850 MW Integrated Wind Project.
 Two of these farms, of a combined 400 MW, will be in occupied Western Sahara: the 300MW Boujdour wind farm and the 100 MW Tiskrad Wind Farm.

-The Tiskrad Wind Farm is still in permitting stage, but work on the Boujdour farm is ongoing.
-To implement the Boujdour wind farm, NEGPM has created a joint venture with ONEE.
+The Tiskrad Wind Farm is still in permitting stage.
+The Boujdour farm was completed in July 2023.
+To implement the Boujdour wind farm, NEGPM created a joint venture with ONEE.
 On Nareva’s website, this joint venture is referred to as the Boujdour Wind Farm, but the document creating it, as published by the Moroccan Conseil de la Concurrence refers to it as “Société de Projet Boujdour”.

 A similar joint venture will be created for Tiskrad.